DERHAEUPTLING/contao-mobilecontent/README.md

 ## Mobile domain

-In the website root settings you can enable the special domain for the mobile devices:
+In the website root settings you can enable the special domain for the mobile devices.
+If mobile domain is enabled mobile and desktop layout will be distinguished by domain only.

 ![](docs/website-root.png)

-If mobile domain is enabled mobile and desktop layout will be distinguished by domain only.

 ### Front end module